thomasedoff/genmon-barchart.sh/README.md

 ```
 NAME_OF_USER ALL=NOPASSWD: /usr/local/bin/svgstat.sh
 ```
+## Adding data to the graph
+There is a function called ``example`` that describes this process, and may be used as a template for adding data to the graph.

 ## Customization
 - Depending on how many bars you include in the graph, you may have to adjust ``svg_width`` to fit all bars without unnecessary margins.